The investors who have joined Seedrs since our launch break down into two broad categories of investor.

-- Of all the startups that have listed on Seedrs, slightly fewer than 15% have hit their targets.
-In other words, starting from 0% funded, you have about a 15% chance of making it.
+- Of all the startups that have listed on Seedrs, slightly fewer than 15% have hit their end target.
+In other words, starting from nothing, you have about a 15% chance of making it.

-- Those startups that managed to raise just 1% of their target saw their odds of hitting 100% increased to slightly over 27%.
+- Those startups that managed to raise 1% of their target saw their odds of hitting 100% funded increased to slightly over 27%.

-- Those that made it to 10% saw their odds increase to over 70%.
+- Those that made it to 10% funded saw their odds of reaching 100%, increase to over 70%.

 - Making it to 20% brought the odds above 80%.

-- Startups that made it to 30% had a 90% chance of funding.
+- Startups that made it to 30% funded had a 90% chance of funding.

-- And, perhaps most importantly, every single startup thus far that has hit 35% has gone on to get their full 100%.
+- And, perhaps most importantly, every single startup thus far that has hit 35% funded has gone on to get their full 100% funded.

 It is worth bearing in mind that this data comes from just our first 11 months, and over time the number may move around a bit (there will certainly be a handful of outliers that make it significantly above 35% but don’t go all the way).

-But that does not affect the core message, which is this: if you want to stand a strong chance of successfully raising capital through Seedrs, you will need to mobilise your networks to invest about 30% of the capital you are seeking.
+But that does not affect the core message, which is this: if you want to stand a strong chance of successfully raising capital through Seedrs, you will need to mobilise your networks to invest at least the first 30% of the total capital you are seeking.